Ultomiris

 WARNING: SERIOUS MENINGOCOCCAL INFECTIONS

-Life-threatening meningococcal infections/sepsis have occurred in patients treated with ULTOMIRIS.
-Meningococcal infection may become rapidly life-threatening or fatal if not recognized and treated early [see Warnings and Precautions (5.1)].
+ULTOMIRIS, a complement inhibitor, increases the risk of serious infections caused by Neisseria meningitidis [see Warnings and Precautions (5.1)].
+Life-threatening and fatal meningococcal infections have occurred in patients treated with complement inhibitors.
+These infections may become rapidly life-threatening or fatal if not recognized and treated early.

 1 INDICATIONS AND USAGE